Sydney, New South Wales, Australia

 - Channel 7 Sunday Night 'Girls will be Girls' 11/2009.

-Selected Resources: Joseph, Sue, Speaking Secrets: Sex and sexuality as public property, alto Books, Buderim, 2013; Information provided by Rachael Wallbank August 2015 and November 2016.
+Sources used to compile this entry: Joseph, Sue, Speaking Secrets: Sex and sexuality as public property, alto Books, Buderim, 2013; Information provided by Rachael Wallbank August 2015 and November 2016.

 Prepared by Rachael Wallbank